D-modules generated by rational powers of holomorphic functions

-\ms In fact, the filtration $G$ coincides with the Hodge filtration $F$ of the mixed Hodge structure on the Milnor cohomology (\cite{St1},\cite{St2}) up to a shift of filtration in this case, see \cite{SS}, etc. Corollary~1 seems to be closely related to a question of T.~Bitoun who has calculated with T.~Schedler the length of the regular holonomic $\D_X$-module $\D_Xf^{-1}\!/\OO_X$ in the case where $f$ defines a nonsingular curve $C$ in $\PP^2$.
-(Note that $F^2H^2(F_{\!f,0},\C)_1=F^1H^1(C,\C)$ in this case.) \sk N.~Budur recently informed us that Question~1 has a positive answer if there is no root $-\al'$ of $b_f(s)$ with $\al'-\al\in\Z_{>0}$ (by using a quite different method).
-This can be deduced also from Theorem~1 in this paper (since $\Gr^G_j(M_f{\be}/NM_f^{\be})\ne 0$ if $\Gr^G_jM_f^{\be}\ne 0$ and $G_jM_f^{\be}=M_f^{\be}$). \sk I would like to thank N. Budur and U. Walther for their interest in this problem, and T.~Bitoun for a good question related to Corollary~1.
-This work is partially supported by JSPS Kakenhi 15K04816. \sk In Section~1 we review some basics around the theory of Bernstein-Sato polynomials.
+where $\Om_f:=\Om_{X,0}^n/\ddd f\wedge\Om_{X,0}^{n-1}$, see \cite{St1}, \cite{SS}, etc. Corollary~1 seems to be closely related to a question of T.~Bitoun who has calculated with T.~Schedler the length of the regular holonomic $\D_X$-module $\D_Xf^{-1}\!/\OO_X$ in the case where $f$ defines a nonsingular curve $C$ in $\PP^2$.
+Note that $F^2H^2(F_{\!f,0},\C)_1=F^1H^1(C,\C)$ in this case.
+(They have recently generalized their result to the weighted homogenous isolated singularity case \cite{BiSc}.) \sk N.~Budur \cite{Bu} informed us that Question~1 has a positive answer if there is no root $-\al'$ of $b_f(s)$ with $\al'-\al\in\Z_{>0}$ (by using a different method, see also \cite{Oa}).
+This can be deduced also from Theorem~1 in this paper (since $\Gr^G_j\bl(M_f^{\be}/NM_f^{\be}\br)\ne 0$ if $\Gr^G_jM_f^{\be}\ne 0$ and $G_jM_f^{\be}=M_f^{\be}$). \sk I thank N. Budur and U. Walther for their interest in this problem, and T.~Bitoun for a good question related to Corollary~1.
+I also thank the referee for useful comments.
+This work was partially supported by JSPS Kakenhi 15K04816. \sk In Section~1 we review some basics around the theory of Bernstein-Sato polynomials.
 In Section~2 we prove Proposition~(2.3) which is essential for the proofs of the main theorems.
 In Section~3 we prove the main theorems.
-In Section~4 we describe an example where Question~1 is negatively answered. \bs\bs \vbox{\centerline{\bf 1.
-Preliminaries} \bsn In this section we review some basics around the theory of Bernstein-Sato polynomials.} \msn {\bf 1.1.~Direct image by the graph embedding.} Let $i_f:X\into Y:=X\times\C$ be the graph embedding of a holomorphic function $f$ on a complex manifold $X$.
+In Section~4 we describe an example where Question~1 is negatively answered. \bs\bs \vbox{\centerline{\bf \S1.
+Preliminaries} \bsn In this section we review some basics around the theory of Bernstein-Sato polynomials.} \msn {\bf 1.1.~Direct image by the graph embedding.\,} Let $i_f:X\into Y:=X\times\C$ be the graph embedding by a holomorphic function $f$ on a complex manifold $X$ with $n:=\dim X\ges 2$.
 Let $t$ be the coordinate of $\C$.
 We denote by $(i_f)_*^{\!\D}\OO_X$ the direct image of the structure sheaf $\OO_X$ as $\D$-module.
 It is a free $\OO_X[\dd_t]$-module of rank 1, and has the formal generator $\delta(f-t)$ satisfying the relations

 with $x_1,\dots,x_n$ local coordinates of $X$.
 This expresses the twist of the action of the vector fields $\dd_{x_i}$, see also \cite[Section 1.8]{rat}. \sk More precisely, for local coordinates $x_1,\dots,x_n$ of $X$, set